acao780/Making-Journey/journal-pages/week-09.md

 ## Documentation

 ## 1. Project Statement: First Draft
 ![Alt text](../assets/week-09/week9_tips.png)
+### What are the data sources used in this work?
+The data sources used in this work come from both real and fictional references.
+The project is inspired by Cybersyn, a real computer system developed in Chile in 1971, and DivLab, a fictional computational system described in Ursula K. Le Guin's novel The Dispossessed.
+The work also uses data from a pool of 30 million American workers.
+Random number generators are used to assign jobs and labor positions within the system.

+### What is the future scenario it addresses?
+This project explores a future scenario where computers and AI systems are responsible for managing labor and distributing jobs.
+Instead of people choosing jobs or companies hiring workers, a computational system decides who will perform different tasks.
+The project imagines an alternative economic system that is organized through data and computation.

+### What does the statement argue about data and power?
+The statement argues that data and AI are closely connected to power.
+It suggests that technology is not neutral because it is shaped by the social, political, and economic systems in which it operates.
+The project highlights how computational systems can influence labor, decision-making, and the distribution of resources.
+It encourages viewers to think about who controls these systems and who benefits from them.

+### What might be the intended impact, and is this included in the statement?
+I think the intended impact is to encourage people to think critically about the relationship between AI, labor, and society.
+The project asks viewers to question how technology shapes everyday life and whether alternative systems could exist in the future.

 - notebook vidoe  (in-class task, shown in the powerpoint in week09 module. a video to show your work)